Feyerabend/ABC80/OTALE.md

 *We at T-D-X SmåDatorer AB like inquisitive visitors and they like us.
 Since the start of May, we haven't had a quiet moment.
 Maybe it's because an ABC800 was included from the very beginning.*

-*If you have not yet found Kungsgatan 79 - not far from Amaranten - you are welcome to try us and ABC800.
+*If you have not yet found Kungsgatan 79 -- not far from Amaranten -- you are welcome to try us and ABC800.
 Here you can also try Microline, Anadex, Epson, Data-Board, Apple, Pet-Commodore, Canon etc.*

-*Also try our new large floppy disc for ABC 80/ 800 – Storage capacity 2 Mbyte!!!
+*Also try our new large floppy disc for ABC 80/ 800 – Storage capacity __2 Mbyte__!!!
 We also separately demonstrate ABC-Net (Multiuser) Which enables the connection of up to 32 pcs to __a__ floppy disc and __a__ printer.
 Welcome!*

 *Are you on our register?
 Call, write or come to us and we will ensure that you receive continuous information.*